mgupta21/SpringBootMicroservices/README.md

+## Challenges of traditional
+1. Tightly Coupled
+2. Leaky : In a traditional model, this data is kept in the same data model and within the same data store.
+Even though there are obvious boundaries between the data
+3. Monolithic : application components for a traditional application reside in a single code base that’s shared across multiple teams, any time a change to the code is made, the entire application has to be recompiled

+## Characteristics of microservice based Architecture
+1. Constrained : Single set of responsibility and narrow scope
+2. Loosely Coupled : collection of small services that only interact with one another through a non–implementation specific interface
+3. Abstracted : Microservices completely own their data structures and data sources.
+4. Independent : Each microservice in a microservice application can be compiled and deployed independently of the other services used in the application.

+## Importance of microservice in cloud
+1. A large and diverse user base : Microservices allow features to be delivered quickly (no long release cycles)
+2. Extremely high uptime requirements : decentralized nature. isolate faults to specific parts
+3. Uneven volume requirements : easy to scale components horizontally across multiple servers in cloud.

 ## Microservice Principles
 1. A microservice should be self-contained and independently deployable with multiple instances of the service being started up and torn down with a single software artifact.
     a.
 Service assembly — How do you package and deploy your service to guarantee repeatability and consistency so that the same service code and runtime is deployed exactly the same way?